Psychologist (ACT, CFT, CBT), death doula, supervisor, death&grief educator, writer LGBTQ+ friendly, grief-informed

 I focus on grief, emotional resilience, and how we

-relate — especially when life gets
+relate — especially when

 complicated,